Room 3.10, third floor, Faculty of Arts Building

 Refereed Journal Articles:

 Chen, Song-Chuan (2015).
-“Strangled by the Chinese and Kept ‘Alive’ by the British: Two Infamous Executions and the Discourse of Chinese Legal Despotism,” in Richard Ward, ed.
+“Strangled by the Chinese and Kept Alive by the British: Two Infamous Executions and the Discourse of Chinese Legal DespotismLink opens in a new window,” in Richard Ward, ed.
 A Global History of Execution and the Criminal Corpse, Palgrave Macmillan, 2015, 199-219

 Chen, Song-Chuan (2008).
 “Chinese Narrator and Western Barbarians: Protestant Missionaries’ Narrative Strategy in their Geographical Writings, 1819-1839,” in Peter Tze Ming Ng and Wu Xiaoxin eds., Studies in Christianity and Chinese Society and Culture (Hong Kong: Centre for the Study of Religion and Chinese Society, 2008), 391-422